PMI Agile Certified Practitioner®PMI-ACP certification training

 - 120 multiple-choice questions, to be completed in 3 hours

-- Computer based exam: Available at a Prometric testing centre in Auckland
+- New Zealand: Available at a Prometric testing centre in Auckland

-- Paper based exam: PMI-ACP exam can also be taken as a paper based test in Wellington, Christchurch and Dunedin.
-Paper based dates set by PMI global, application deadline approx 8 weeks before exam date
+- Paper based dates set by PMI global, application deadline approx 8 weeks before exam date

 - For more information refer to the PMI-ACP handbook